Guide to Disneyland Magic Key Annual Pass: 2026 Prices, Perks, Blockout Dates & Discounts

 The biggest consideration when choosing which Magic Key is right for you is the blockout dates.
 One thing you’ll definitely want to consult is Disneyland’s Magic Key Access Calendar.
 This shows blockout dates and dynamic reservation availability all in one handy location, for each tier of Annual Pass.

-You’ll note blockouts across all three passes on weekends and high visitation holidays, such as Easter and Christmas.
-The two lower tiers also have most of the summer blocked out and more dates blocked out.
+You’ll note blockouts across the three lower-tier passes on weekends and high visitation holidays, such as Easter and Christmas.
+The two bottom tiers also have most of the summer blocked out and more dates blocked out.
+The top tier Inspire Key is blocked out only during the weeks of Christmas and New Year’s (December 21-31, 2026).

 Once you’ve purchased a Magic Key, it’s time to start using it!
 The graphic above illustrates the process for making theme park reservations once you’ve already purchased a Magic Key Annual Pass.
-It’s a pretty easy process, but we have a guide here if you need it.
+It’s a pretty easy process.

-We’ve been following this since Magic Key Passes went on sale–and have visited Disneyland and Disney California Adventure countless times.
-Typically, weekends book up in advance, whereas weekdays have not.
-However, this dynamic is changing a bit as Disney is staffing differently for weekdays v. weekends.
+Typically, weekends book up in a couple of weeks in advance, whereas weekdays have not.
+However, this dynamic is changing a bit as Disney is staffing differently for weekdays vs. weekends.
 We’d expect this trend to continue in the months to come.
+Disney also refills reservations fairly last minute–sometimes the night before or even same-day.

 Existing park reservations at that time will not be cancelled.
 A Magic Key holder who enters the designated park any time before closing on the day of the reservation is not considered a “no-show.”
 Magic Key holders who timely cancel a reservation are also not considered a “no-show.”
 Cancellation of a reservation must be done on the day before the reserved date.